compendio/goldbug-manual/README.md

 ### 11.3.2 Outlook for Crypto Torrents

-Because of encryption, nobody can see what file a user is downloading, because nobody knows if the user was able to successfully decrypt the package - and even if nobody knows if the user created or saved the file from it.
+Because of encryption, nobody can see what file a user is downloading, because nobody knows if the user was able to successfully decrypt the package - and even if, nobody knows if the user created or saved the file in total from it.

 The upload is similar.
-The upload is only visible from a neighbor IP, if this neighbor knows the magnet of the file.
+The upload is only visible from a neighbor IP, if this neighbor knows the Magnet of the file.
 In this case, if you want to load public Starbeam magnets, it is best to connect only to neighbors or chat servers that you trust or define as friend through account access.

-Also, the above-mentioned variant of setting a nova password on the file and the distribution of the physical blocks in time before granting the access rights to the nova password in a second process can offer new perspectives in technical, procedural or even legal considerations.
+Also, the above-mentioned variant of setting a Nova password on the file and the distribution of the physical blocks in time before granting the access rights to the nova password in a second process can offer new perspectives in technical, procedural or even legal considerations.

-This means that the transfer of the file takes place in the past and the transfer of the decryption option takes place in a future, separate and downstream process.
+This means e.g. that the transfer of the file takes place in the past and the transfer of the decryption option takes place in a future, separate and downstream process.

-Then, using the Echo protocol, StarBeam Magnetic URIs can play a role in new ways of thinking about developing and using the "crypto-torrents" discussed in the file-sharing community.
+Then, using the Echo protocol, StarBeam Magnet-URIs can play a role in new ways of thinking about developing and using the "crypto-torrents" discussed in the file-sharing community.

 Encryption basically means that unauthorized persons do not know what is in the encrypted packet and that the owner of the key decides himself when to perform the decryption.
 That is, encryption has been logically applied to the file transfer and the sovereignty of the user.

 ## 12 Web search engine with URL database

 With the integrated function of a web search GoldBug is also an open source p2p web search engine due to its used architecture of the kernel.

-GoldBug is the only (and so far) one of the few handiest p2p distributed search engines like YaCy , Faroo.com, Arado.sf.net or Grub (which was known by Wikia-Search ), which is able to handle the transfer of the Make URLs over encrypted connections into a distributed F2F or P2P network.
+GoldBug is the only (and so far) one of the few handiest p2p distributed search engines like YaCy, Faroo.com, Arado.sf.net or Grub (which was once known by Wikia-Search), which is able to handle the transfer of the URLs over encrypted connections into a distributed F2F or P2P network.

-The claim of the web search function in GoldBug is not only to offer a source-open programming of the search engine or the sorting algorithm, but also to handle the source of source URLs so that each participant can download the URLs.
+The claim of the web search function in GoldBug is not only to offer an open-source programming of the search engine or the sorting algorithm, but also to handle the repository of URLs open source, so that each participant can download the entire URL-Database.
 Third, finally, transfers and database storage take place in an encrypted environment.
 An innovative and exemplary model to search in encrypted databases.

 Website titles, keywords and the URL itself are stored encrypted in a SQLite or PostgreSQL database and linked together via the Echo protocol.